Yefeng0920/decline_effect_Ecology/README.md

 # This repository contains three parts:

-- the code to reproduce the analyses in the above paper dataset - all effect size data edited 24-08.csv; code - Comment_decline_effect_reanalyses.Rmd
+- the code to reproduce the analyses in the above paper: dataset - all effect size data edited 24-08.csv; code - Comment_decline_effect_reanalyses.Rmd

-- the code to reproduce the Figures used in the above paper processed data - model_est_centered.l3.csv; code - figs_Comment_decline_effect.Rmd
+- the code to reproduce the Figures used in the above paper: dataset - model_est_centered.l3.csv; code - figs_Comment_decline_effect.Rmd

-- a tutorial on how to properly conduct and report publication bias test dataset - montagano.et.al.2019.ecol.letts.csv; code - Tutorial on testing publication bias.Rmd; html version - Tutorial-on-testing-publication-bias.html
+- a tutorial on how to properly conduct and report publication bias test: dataset - montagano.et.al.2019.ecol.letts.csv; code - Tutorial on testing publication bias.Rmd; html version - Tutorial-on-testing-publication-bias.html

 # Contact information
 Yefeng Yang1,2,3, Malgorzata Lagisz1, Shinichi Nakagawa1,4